pbeltram/xu8_test/python/README.md

 **papi_image_data**

 Script will read captured data and perform some checks on captured data.
-It will unpack captured raw12 image data to 16bit pixel data and display first captured image.
+It will unpack captured raw12 image data to 16bit pixel data and display first captured image in gray scale.
 Parameters:

 ```